BilalHq38/Image_Search_Engine_Using_CNN/Readme.md

 Fast Similarity Search using FAISS (cosine similarity)

 Caching: Embeddings are saved to speed up startup.

 Password Protected UI
 Dark Mode, Tailwind CSS UI, and responsive layout
 Live Preview & Modal View for search results
 Ready to deploy on localhost or cloud services

-How It Works
+How It Works:
 Feature Extraction
 Each image is transformed into a 5120-dimensional vector:
 512 from CLIP (ViT-B/32)
 4096 from ResNet50 (average + max pooled features)
 512 from HSV color histogram (8x8x8)
 Similarity Search
 Vectors are L2-normalized and stored in a FAISS IndexFlatIP (Inner Product Index).
 When an image is uploaded, its embedding is extracted and compared to others in the index.
 Optionally detects exact matches using MD5 hash.

-Caching
+Caching:
 Feature vectors and metadata are cached in image_features.pkl to avoid re-processing.

-Requirements
+Requirements:
 Install Python dependencies:
 pip install -r requirements.txt requirements.txt